Gregory Wooten: Music

 Wooten has played bass in a variety of bands, using the moniker "Greg Thomas": Grendel, The Notion, Boy Wonder, Jewel of The Deep and Slam Bamboo with bandmate Trent Reznor.
 Slam Bamboo were together from 1984 through 1988.
 They released two 45's, 1987's House on Fire and 1988's White Lies on Slack Records.
 They opened for Billy Idol, Jefferson Starship, INXS, the Bangles, Modern English.
 After Slam Bamboo spilt, for the next six years, Wooten focused on being a session musician who toured with Michael Stanley & Friends, Kevin Raleigh, Humble Pie.

 In 2015, Wooten began deejaying around Los Angeles, under the name "Uncle Power."

-Blue Arrow Records have released three of Wooten's current band 1X4X9 LPs, beginning with "Leaving" in 2022, "Behind the Tree" in 2023 and "Residue” in 2024.
+Blue Arrow Records have released three of Wooten's current band 1X4X9 LPs, beginning with "Leaving" in 2022, "Behind the Tree" in 2023 and "Residue" in 2024.
 Musicians who have participated in 1X4X9 include Andy Kubiszewski, Sean Beaven, John Papa, Rocoo DeLuca, Carlos Nino, Tim Kirker, Patrick Shiroishi, Michael Kanon and Sam Phipps of Oingo Boingo on saxophone.

 Books

 In 2019, J&L Books released Wooten's first book, Marred For Life!: Defaced Record Covers from the Collection of Gregory Wooten, which contains 250 vintage album covers that are defaced.

-Personal

-Wooten lives with his dog Augie in Los Angeles.
-Wooten is commonly referred to as "Greg."
+"When I first started, I was such a purist.
+The record had to be organically found.
+I had to find it in the bins.
+I couldn’t know the artist.
+Through the years it would soften and I would get turned on to an artist, who had done something on a cover.
+I expanded the vision to any cover that had been altered," Wooten told the Cleveland Scene about the project.